cheuk209/tryme/README.md

 The `models` directory will contain my data models, as we will be using Pydantic for data validation.
 I used models to define and validate the response we get from the API.
 This also helps out testing later, as I have a clear idea of what the data types I will be working with.

-`fastapi dev main.py` to run the application in dev server. `fastapi run main.py` for production server.
-Production server makes sure of Uvicorn, and you can configure it to have multiple workers.
+`fastapi dev main.py` to run the application in dev server.

+`fastapi run main.py` for production server.
+Production server makes sure of Uvicorn, and you can easily configure it to have multiple workers.

 ### Testing
 Testing is relatively easy to simply for FastAPI applications.
 As we are dealing with incredibly simple logic, the tests were quite straight forward.
 I defined some happy paths and bad paths, and was able to catch some errors that prompted me to improve my data validators even further.